mainmatter/mainmatter.com/src/posts/2017-02-01-class-based-computed-properties.md

 ---
 title: Class based Computed Properties
 authorHandle: marcoow
-bio: 'Founding Director of simplabs, author of Ember Simple Auth'
+bio: "Founding Director of simplabs, author of Ember Simple Auth"
 description:
-  'Marco Otte-Witte introduces a mechanism for class based computed properties in Ember.js and how those can be used instead of helpers.'
+  "Marco Otte-Witte introduces a mechanism for class based computed properties in Ember.js and how those can be used instead of helpers."
-topic: ember
+tags: ember
 ---

 We think Computed Properties in Ember are awesome.
 We also think they